nooku/guides.nooku.org/get-started/your-first-todo-list-view.md

 2. We are using the [PHP alternative syntax](http://php.net/manual/en/control-structures.alternative-syntax.php) for control structures such as the foreach statement, once again for readability.

-3. We can simply use `$items` in the above example instead of `$this->posts`.
-Nooku will by default assign posts data to the posts view if you don't tell it otherwise..._More Magic_
+3. We can simply use `$items` in the above example instead of `$this->items`.
+Nooku will by default assign items data to the `items view` if you don't tell it otherwise..._More Magic_

-4. Note that we have only added a template here; no View class.
-This is because Nooku will fallback on default classes whenever your component does not contain a specific class that it's looking for, in this case the posts HTML view.
-So when `ComTodoViewItemsHtml` is not found, it will simply fall back on `ComKoowaViewHtml`, and assume that since you're requesting the posts view, that you want to view a list of posts.
+4. Note that we have only added a template here; no `View` class.
+This is because Nooku will fallback on default classes whenever your component does not contain a specific class that it's looking for, in this case the `items` HTML view.
+So when `ComTodoViewItemsHtml` is not found, it will simply fall back on `ComKoowaViewHtml`, and assume that since you're requesting the `items view`, that you want to view a list of Todo items.

-<b>Tip:</b>You can also add a 'default' view class for your component, `ComTodoViewHtml`, if you want to use that as a fallback
+<b>Tip:</b> You can also add a 'default' view class for your component, `ComTodoViewHtml`, if you want to use that as a fallback
 instead of `ComKoowaViewHtml`.
 For HTML format requests your new class still needs to descend from `KViewHtml`.

-Again, take note of the following: "items" implies multiple items, while "item" implies a single post.
+Again, take note of the following: "item**s**" implies multiple items, while "item" implies a single post.
 Everywhere in Nooku, it's very important to use singular and plural forms correctly.
 Thanks to `KStringInflector`, Nooku translates back and forth between most English words.

-It even knows words like "person" is singular, where "people" is its plural form.
-Similarly, "index" is the singular form of the plural "indices".
+_It even knows words like "person" is singular, where "people" is its plural form.
+Similarly, "index" is the singular form of the plural "indices"._

 ## Using Template Shortcuts